Argumentation-LLC/howto/moving_boxes.md

 1. Dragging it onto the top of the reason-group box, or
 2. Selecting the reason, using the “From” (Shift+Alt+F) function, navigating to the desired reason-group box with the Shift+Alt+arrow key commands, and then using the “To” function (Shift+Alt+T).

+When you see a yellow border around the *top* of the group box, dropping will add the moved box as a co-premise in that group.

 ## Changing the Order of Co-Premises
 ## With a mouse:

-Drag the co-premise box that you want to move to the spot you want to move it to.
-For example, if you want it between claims A and B, drag the co-premise box between A and B. With the top of the group box highlighted, drop the box.
+Drag the co-premise box that you want to move to the spot you want to move it to, lifting it just above the other co-premise, so that the top of the group box becomes highlighted yellow.
+For example, if you want it between claims A and B, drag the co-premise box between A and B.

 ## With key commands: